 - Committee responsible for reviewing all proposed student travel to USDOS Travel Warning Countries and other locations that pose a specific health, safety, or security concern as indicated by authorities other than the U.S. Department of State, such as the Center for Disease Control (CDC), World Health Organization (WHO), non-U.S. government authorities (e.g., Australian or Canadian authorities), and University of Minnesota authorities.
 Committee has University-wide jurisdiction and its decisions apply uniformly to all campuses.
-Composed of the Associate Vice President and Dean for International Programs (Chair), the General Counsel, the Associate Dean of Graduate Education, and the Vice President for Health Sciences (officials may delegate their responsibilities to others within their areas of authority and consult other administrators, faculty and experts as they choose).
+Composed of the Associate Vice President and Dean for International Programs (Chair), the General Counsel, the Associate Dean of Graduate Education, and the Vice President for Clinical Affairs (officials may delegate their responsibilities to others within their areas of authority and consult other administrators, faculty and experts as they choose).
 The Dean of the School of Public Health will serve on the committee whenever a decision is being considered to cancel or suspend an education abroad opportunity for public health reasons.

 - Non-University travel

 - Travel that is not related to the University in anyway.
 This means travel that is not in support of University business, programs or education and for which the University assumes no control or responsibility, and therefore this policy does not apply.
 Examples include:

 - Registered Student Organization travel (see definition below) that is not otherwise funded or supported by the University (see Education abroad/University purpose travel above);